 Have you been looking for a quality, all natural lip balm?
 Then why not make your own natural lip balm recipe?
-This DIY tinted lip balm uses only natural ingredients so it’s safe for you and the environment and is super effective for your chapped lips!
+This DIY tinted lip balm uses only natural ingredients so it’s safe for you and the environment.
+It is also super effective and soothing for your chapped lips!
 If you are one of those who don’t like to wear lipstick regularly, this lip balm is a great alternative.
 You will never leave the house without it!

 Beeswax lip balm recipe